giovannipizzi/seekpath/README.rst

 To install, use ``pip install seekpath``.
 It works both in python 2.7 and in python 3.5.

+In some distributions (e.g. OpenSuse Leap 42.2), some additional libraries might be needed, like `python3-devel` and `openblas-devel`.

 If you want to start everything with Docker, follow the instructions on the `docker hub`_ page.

 ==========